 We want to see the widest possible range of techniques and approaches brought to bear on the cores and welcome all researchers and research groups to apply to GRIND.
 Our Central Science Team and Science Theme leaders will work with participating Science Team Members (STM) to ensure development of coordinated and complementary research plans.
 Scientists interested in becoming a participating STM with access to the cores and samples during the initial three-year moratorium period afforded to each drilling project are asked to raise funding through independent efforts for their own scientific analyses and a portion of the drilling costs.
 Following the moratorium, both the data and core materials will be available to the broader scientific community.
 The Central Science Team will work to ensure that a portion of the core will be archived in perpetuity in both the host country and at the Bundesanstalt für Geowissenschaften und Rohstoffe (BGR, German Federal Institute for Geosciences and Natural Resources) in Berlin-Spandau, Germany.

 During the initial three-year moratorium, data are available to the STM.
 Data and sample management are critical to the success of GRIND and all underpinning baseline information about the cores is curated through ICDP’s Drilling Information System (DIS).
 Sample usage must be specified (type of analysis, destructive, non-destructive, thin section, etc.) and only used by the STM as specified in the specific sample request form; all materials not consumed in the analyses must be returned at the end of your project period.
 At the end of the moratorium, GRIND data will become freely accessible to the worldwide Earth Science community.
 The moratorium period will begin at the date of the sampling party, which will occur after the cores have been characterised at the BGR core facility in Germany.
-Although exact dates have not yet been determined, drilling in Brazil and Namibia is expected to begin in the second half of 2019 and in China in 2020.

 For more information, and to express interest in working with samples from GRIND-ECT cores, please complete the GRIND-ECT Expression of Interest form.